thomasjames433/Hall_Booking_System_Backend/README.md

 ## Features:

-- Two bookings do not intersect with each other.
 - Does not allow bookings that clash with slots already approved by the admin
 - Users are allowed to edit the requirements of their bookings.
 If they edit an already booked slot, the booking_status changes to 'pending'
 - User authorization using JWT